Viral symphOny: Performance history

-CD Donation

-During the 2020 COVID-19 pandemic in New York City, Joseph Nechvatal and Galerie Richard donated one hundred viral symphOny CD's to not-for-profit Harvestworks Digital Medias Art Center in New York City.

 Orlando et la tempête viral symphOny redux suite

 In 2020, Joseph Nechvatal and Andrew Deutsch went back to virus-modelled audio material unused in the creation of viral symphOny and reworked it into the Orlando et la tempête viral symphOny redux suite by also integrating an anonymous reading of the novel Orlando, written by Virginia Woolf in 1928.
 Orlando et la tempête viral symphOny redux suite was created in connection with Joseph Nechvatal's art exhibition Orlando et la tempête, held in the Fall of 2020 at Galerie Richard Paris and was broadcast and archived on January 16, 2021, at 4pm on WGXC 90.7-FM: Radio for Open Ears.

 Orlando et la tempête viral symphOny redux suite is one of the two LP vinyl records that make up Nechvatal's 2022 release The Viral Tempest on Pentiments Records.
 The other being pour finir avec le jugement de dieu viral symphOny plague.

+In 2024 an audio art installation was created by Nechvatal mixing the two LPs called Le mariage d’Orlando et Artaud, même at La Générale Nord-Est: Laboratoire artistique politique et social in Paris.